JagadeeshAJK/Low-Bit-Quantized-MAC/README.md

 ## Future work
-1.**Exploration of Alternative Quantization Schemes:** Research alternative quantization methods, such as stochastic quantization or adaptive quantization, to see if they offer improvements over the current approach.<br>
+1. **Exploration of Alternative Quantization Schemes:** Research alternative quantization methods, such as stochastic quantization or adaptive quantization, to see if they offer improvements over the current approach.<br>
-2.**Design Modifications:** Implement design modifications, like using different types of adders (e.g., carry-lookahead or carry-save) to improve speed and efficiency.<br>
+2. **Design Modifications:** Implement design modifications, like using different types of adders (e.g., carry-lookahead or carry-save) to improve speed and efficiency.<br>
-3.**Improving Accuracy:** Experiment with different quantization techniques or bit-widths to find the best trade-off between performance and accuracy.<br>
+3. **Improving Accuracy:** Experiment with different quantization techniques or bit-widths to find the best trade-off between performance and accuracy.<br>
-4.**Dynamic Quantization Techniques:** Explore advanced dynamic quantization methods to adaptively adjust the quantization levels based on input data statistics.
+4. **Dynamic Quantization Techniques:** Explore advanced dynamic quantization methods to adaptively adjust the quantization levels based on input data statistics.
 This could improve the accuracy of the MAC operation.<br>
-5.**Adaptive Quantization:** Implement an adaptive quantization scheme that adjusts the quantization levels based on input signal characteristics to improve efficiency and accuracy.<br>
+5. **Adaptive Quantization:** Implement an adaptive quantization scheme that adjusts the quantization levels based on input signal characteristics to improve efficiency and accuracy.<br>

 ## Contributors
 - Kunal Ghosh